yuchiu/game-of-life/README.md

 ![demo](https://github.com/yuchiu/game-of-life/blob/master/demo.gif)

+### Game Rules:

+- Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.

+- Any live cell with two or three live neighbours lives on to the next generation.

+- Any live cell with more than three live neighbours dies, as if by overpopulation.

+- Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+### User Story:

-User Story: When I first arrive at the game, it will randomly generate a board and start playing.
+- When I first arrive at the game, it will randomly generate a board and start playing.

-User Story: I can start and stop the board.
+- I can start and stop the board.

-User Story: I can set up the board.
+- I can set up the board.

-User Story: I can clear the board.
+- I can clear the board.

-User Story: When I press start, the game will play out.
+- When I press start, the game will play out.